CtrlK

 Actionability

 The skill provides a complete, copy-paste-ready markdown template with specific sections and prompts to fill in.
-The review workflow is concrete with clear steps, and each issue format includes structured fields (issue, why it matters, suggested fix, expected impact).
+The workflow algorithm gives concrete sequential steps, and each issue in the template includes structured sub-fields (why it matters, suggested fix, expected impact).
 This is highly actionable guidance.

 3 / 3